Wyko/essential_deathworlders/content/books/mia/mia-04-augmenting.md

 "And the weapons systems?" questioned Jason.

-"Well...there are none." she said, blushing herself now.
+"Well... there are none." she said, blushing herself now.

 "I was right; we're all going to die."